Here's How YouTube Is Spreading Conspiracy Theories About The Vegas Shooting

 Three videos in, YouTube continues to recommend Vegas conspiracy videos.

-A look at the YouTube's right-side recommendation bar shows videos that erroneously suggest there was a a second shooter, as well as videos from Alex Jones' site, Infowars, which frequently peddles conspiratorial content.
+A look at YouTube's right-side recommendation bar shows videos that erroneously suggest there was a a second shooter, as well as videos from Alex Jones' site, Infowars, which frequently peddles conspiratorial content.

 For its part, YouTube stands behind the varied opinions and views on its platform.
 After BuzzFeed News inquired about them, a number of the videos in question were suspended, though others are still searchable and some have hundreds of thousands of views.
-And while many of the videos may comply with YouTube's community guidelines (they don't contain nudity, threats of violence, spam, or copyright infringement) they offer YouTube's more than one billion monthly active users easy access to a vast array of factually incorrect and extremist content.
+And while many of the videos may comply with YouTube's community guidelines (they don't contain nudity, threats of violence, spam, or copyright infringement), they offer YouTube's more than 1 billion monthly active users easy access to a vast array of factually incorrect and extremist content.
 Just keep clicking.

 Charlie Warzel is a senior writer for BuzzFeed News and is based in New York.
 Warzel reports on and writes about the intersection of tech and culture.